A Complete 5-Day Kyoto Itinerary

 Where is the Best Place to Stay for Your Kyoto Itinerary?

 Each time we’ve visited Kyoto we have stayed in different hotels depending on which area of Kyoto we want to be close to.
 With limitless options to choose from during your Kyoto itinerary, you may begin to feel a bit overwhelmed by the choices.
-Here are the hotels we stayed at during our visits to Kyoto.
+Here are the hotels we stayed at during our visits to Kyoto and recommend.

-If you are looking for a no-frills place to stay in Kyoto, the Kyoto Ibis Style Hotel is in a convenient location and is also budget-friendly.
-The Ibis Style is located across the street from the Kyoto JR station which makes your stay here easy to have as your base while in Kyoto.
-However, keep in mind that at roughly ¥8,000 a night, there isn’t much space to sprawl out in your room.
+If you are looking for a no-frills place to stay in Kyoto, the Kyoto Ibis Style Hotel is in a convenient location for day trips and is also budget-friendly.
+The Ibis Style is located across the street from Kyoto Station which makes your stay here easy to access the Shinkansen.
+However, keep in mind that because it is a budget hotel, there isn’t much space to sprawl out in your room.

-Mid-Range Hotel in the Heart of Gion: Kyoto Granbell Hotel
+Reasonable Boutique Hotel in the Heart of Gion

 Another perk of staying in the Kyoto Granbell Hotel is the large hot spring for guest use that is surrounded by a beautiful garden view.
 They also offer bicycle rentals for hotel guests as well as coin laundry which we utilized during our stay.

-Voted as one of the most luxurious and best services in the entire country, Hotel Mume is a hidden gem.
+Voted as one of the most luxurious and best services in the entire country, Hotel Mume is a gem and I highly recommend it if you are looking for a romantic place to stay in Kyoto.
 From the second you enter this boutique inn the staff absolutely pampers you.
-Trained with the mindset of European service, blended with traditional Japanese ryokan characteristics, Mume’s crowning jewel is its customer service.
+Although a Western-style hotel, you can still find many traditional Japanese ryokan characteristics.

 Other Places to Stay in Kyoto